 Shredder

-Shredder Integrated Plastic Recycling Machines are recommended for materials such as raffia, woven/non-woven bags, sacks, and hard plastics (from postindustrial sources, that haven’t gone through crushing/ cutting steps).
-Having a shredder integrated in the pelletizing machine helps process materials in a single step by avoiding the need to use a separate crusher in postindustrial recycling.
+Shredder Integrated Plastic Recycling Machines are recommended for materials such as raffia, woven/non-woven bags, sacks, and hard plastics (from post-industrial sources, that haven’t gone through crushing/ cutting steps).
+Having a shredder integrated into the pelletizing machine helps process materials in a single step by avoiding the need to use a separate crusher in postindustrial recycling.

 Direct feeding